Due to impending inclement weather, for Sun., Jan. 25, and Mon, Jan. 26, 2026, Berkshire

 and to fulfill requirements for the elementary education license and MTEL exams.

-The Career Pathways Grant funds the CDA Plus Cohort Program.
+The EEC Career Pathways Grant funds individuals working in the field of early education

 Benefits of the Grant: